fscpscollaborative/fscps/Scenarios/settings.md

 When running a workflow or a local script, the settings are applied by reading one or more settings files.
 Last applied settings file wins.
 The following lists the settings files and their location:

+**.FSC-PS\\settings.json** is the root repository settings file.
+The .FSC-PS folder should be in the root folder of the repository.

 **.github\\FSC-PS-settings.json** is the repository settings file.
-This settings file contains settings that are relevant for all projects in the repository.
+This settings file contains settings for the repository.
 If a settings in the repository settings file is found in a subsequent settings file, it will be overridden by the new value.

-**.FSC-PS\\settings.json** is the project settings file.
-If the repository is a single project, the .FSC-PS folder is in the root folder of the repository.
-If the repository contains multiple projects, there will be a .FSC-PS folder in each project folder.

 **.FSC-PS\\\<workflow\>.settings.json** is the workflow-specific settings file.
 This option is used for the Current, NextMinor and NextMajor workflows to determine artifacts and build numbers when running these workflows.